Showing results for de

 with, from (cause)

-The cause is the source — you're not crying 'with' sorrow, you're crying 'from' it.
+The cause is the source of the action or thing.
+You're not crying 'with' sorrow, you're crying 'from' it.

 - Llorando de pena = Crying with sorrow (crying from sorrow)